Education and qualifications:

 Please describe your current role.

-I’m responsible for the day to day management of fire engineering projects.
-This includes liaising with clients such as architects and developers, other engineering disciplines, approving authorities and ensuring projects are delivered on time and on budget.
-I’ve only recently joined Design Fire Consultants but previously had a role in leading staff development and recruitment which I’d love to get involved with again.
+I’m responsible for overseeing the technical and commercial aspects of fire engineering projects.
+This includes supporting our team in liaising with clients such as architects and developers, other engineering disciplines, approving authorities and delivering projects on time and on budget.
+I’ve recently joined AECOM’s Leadership Team and have started looking at the delivery of large and complex projects and the personal and professional development of our team.

 In what ways has IFE membership and registration benefitted your career?